-Can you believe that this dish is carb free?
-What I mean is that this is not your average pizza… The crust, or base, of the pizza is made from cauliflower, egg and cheese.
+Can you believe that this Cauliflower Crust Pizza is carb free?
+As the crust, or base, of the pizza is made from only cauliflower, egg and cheese.
 As part of my healthy eating regime I am avoiding eating carbs such as bread, pasta, potatoes and rice for my evening meal.
 I find that my usual carb heavy meals cause me a lot of bloating and make me feel quite ‘heavy’.
 I’ve been eating carb free evening meals for a week and a half now (except for one night when I was dying for some bread and ate a bagel!) and I’ve already lost 5lbs!
-Here’s how you can make this pizza at home…
+Here’s how you can make this Cauliflower Crust Pizza at home…

 I started by grating a medium sized cauliflower into a bowl.
 It was easier to grate than I thought and it only took a few minutes.
 If you have a food processor, you can also use that to grate the cauliflower.